Fact-checked by the ZeroinDaily editorial team

 Are You Only Looking at the Monthly Subscription Price?

 Most CRM vendors advertise a per-seat monthly fee but bury critical features behind premium tiers.
-Salesforce, for example, charges separately for advanced analytics, API access, and dedicated support.
+Salesforce charges separately for advanced analytics, API access, and dedicated support.
 HubSpot’s free tier looks attractive until you need marketing automation, which jumps to $800 per month on the Professional plan.
-Zoho CRM similarly gates its AI assistant, Zia, behind its Enterprise tier at $40 per user per month.
+Zoho CRM gates its AI assistant, Zia, behind its Enterprise tier at $40 per user per month.

 Data migration and onboarding are rarely included.
 A 2024 report from Software Advice’s CRM buyer survey found that 43% of small businesses paid an unexpected implementation fee averaging $2,500 within the first 90 days of deployment.